nzoliii/faszomhbm2/README.md

 my pálinka Som, and The Copper Pig.
 The main menu has been retextured inspired by the Terraria Calamity Mod.<br>
 In summary, this mod aims to be the funniest version of the HBM mods.
 You can find out the rest of the features by<br>
 downloading this mod from [Curseforge](https://www.curseforge.com/minecraft/mc-mods/faszomhbm2), or by building it from source.

-# Features
-- Nukes
-- Missiles
-- Weapons
-- Huge Machines
-- Radiation and other Hazards
-- Realistic vomit sounds
-- New consumables
-- and more!

-(The full changelog will be published at release)

 # Build Guide
 Download the repository, then open a shell prompt in that folder, then type the following: ```./gradlew build```<br>